101 Ways to Get Your Wife to Submit…

 - Do a daily devotional somewhat consistently.
 She deeply wants you to grow as a Christian man (this impacts her level of trust in your decisions).

-- Let her know what God is teaching you once in a while.
+- Let her know what God is teaching you once a week.
+She deeply wants to connect with you in the relationship you both share with the Lord.

 - Switch your daily devotional out for The Love Dare twice a year, or better yet, sign up for the online app here: on android or i-phone Or do one dare a week from the book throughout the year.
 Repeat, changing things up just a bit to keep it interesting.